Open-access network: Applications and experience

+United States

 Open access networks have proven successful in parts of the United States initially as "middle mile" networks and more recently as "last mile" networks, Europe, and Asia.
 However, "last mile" OANs in the United States have begun to attract more interest as rural and suburban communities seek to catalyze economic development.
 One of the best known and most mature OANs is in Västerås, Sweden, a city of about 40,000 homes.
 The Västerås OAN has dozens of providers, and more than a hundred services available to users.
 During the past years a large number of OANs have spread all over Sweden, especially in smaller municipalities (see e.g. Säffle and Hudiksvall).
 In the US, open access networks like municipality owned The Wired Road in Virginia have been able to attract both local and regional service providers quickly.
 This has resulted in the cost of Internet access and telephone service for business users in The Wired Road service area to decline by fifty to seventy percent due to the increased competition between providers.
 This OAN provides open access transport to any service provider that meets minimum technical and financial qualifications, including allowing existing providers to supply enhanced services, however, it does sell services itself and therefore does not compete with private sector providers.
+The Utah Telecommunication Open Infrastructure Agency (UTOPIA) is a consortium of 20 Utah cities deploying and operating an open-acces fiber network in Utah.

+Australia, New Zealand, Singapore

 New Zealand, Australia and Singapore also have open-access networks based on fiber to the home.
 In new Zealand Crown Fibre Holdings has been established to manage the Government's $1.5 billion investment in Ultra-Fast Broadband infrastructure.
 The Government's objective is to accelerate the roll-out of Ultra-Fast Broadband to 75 percent of New Zealanders over ten years.
 In Australia, the leading open-access provider currently is Opticomm, who have been delivering services to over sixty communities since the mid-2000s.
 Australia also has the recently formed government owned corporation NBN Co, who are creating the National Broadband Network to provide open-access fiber to the node at one gigabit per second for more than ninety-three percent of homes and businesses in the country, and fixed wireless and satellite technologies with a minimum speed of twelve megabits per second to the remainder of the population.

+Austria

+While Austria has made strides in broadband coverage, with open access network models gaining relevance in several federal states, the market is characterised by a fragmented landscape with a diversity of actors and approaches.
+There is an increasing engagement with OAN models, particularly the 3LOM model and the PLOM model.

+Germany

+The German fibre optic ecosystem involves various players, and OAN models are of growing importance.
+The NGA Forum has played a crucial role in standardising performance descriptions and process interfaces for wholesale operations, particularly in the area of interoperability.